braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 #### Adding Liquid

-![Options for adding personalization for the Drag-and-Drop Editor.][5]{: style="float:right;max-width:25%;margin-left:15px;"}
+![Options for adding personalization for the drag-and-drop editor.][5]{: style="float:right;max-width:25%;margin-left:15px;"}

-Basic Liquid is supported in our Drag-and-Drop Editor.
+Basic Liquid is supported in our drag-and-drop editor.
 To add Liquid into your email, select **Personalization** under **Design / Build**.
 Here, you can add various personalization types such as standard (default) attributes, device attributes, custom attributes, and more!
 Next, take your generated Liquid snippet and add it to your email.

 ##### Dynamic images